What is Google Sandbox?

-Has my site been penalised or is it in a Google sandbox
+Has my site been penalised or is it in a Google sandbox?

 As I mentioned earlier there is a difference between your site being in a Google sandbox and being penalised, most penalties occur when the site owner did something wrong but unintentionally.

 The first and most obvious clue that you’re being penalised is the website not showing up in a search for your main keywords.
-This can sometimes be highlighted in olde sites with a big drop from high positions, to seemingly no where.
-This can be observed through a drop in traffic as well, however it is hard for new sites to measure as some traffic can be seasonal so less traffic may be normal.
+This can sometimes be highlighted in older sites with a big drop from high positions, to seemingly nowhere.
+This can be observed through a drop in traffic as well, however, it is hard for new sites to measure as some traffic can be seasonal so less traffic may be normal.
 You should closely monitor your rankings and traffic, but remember the weight watchers rule – the first rule of weight watchers is don’t weigh yourself every day, do it weekly or monthly to see more accurate results, the same should be applied to your SEO campaign.

-If your website doesn’t show up for the domain name you have definately been penalised, also check your site in Yahoo and Bing, if it is still showing in these search engines, the chances are Google has penalised the website.
+If your website doesn’t show up for the domain name you have definitely been penalised, also check your site in Yahoo and Bing, if it is still showing in these search engines, the chances are Google has penalised the website.
 To check if your site has been sandboxed, you may need to install Google webmaster tools and see how many pages are being indexed.